dotkom/vengeful-vineyard/README.md

 ### Backend Deployment Instructions

+Note: You will need to have jq installed.

 - `cd backend`
 - `make deploy-prod`
   - Optionally if you are having profiles set up, you can run `make deploy-prod PROFILE=dotkom`